 ---|---|---|

-@NCIntent | Callback method or model class | When applied to a method this annotation allows to defines IDL intent in-place on the method serving as its callback.
-This annotation can also be applied to a model's class in which case it will just declare the intent without binding it and the callback method will need to use @NCIntentRef annotation to actually bind it to the declared intent above.
-Note that multiple intents can be bound to the same callback method, but only one callback method can be bound with a given intent.
-This method is ideal for simple intents and quick declaration right in the source code and has all the benefits of having IDL to be part of the source code.
-However, multi-line IDL declaration can be awkward to add and maintain depending on JVM language, i.e. multi-line string literal support.
+@NCIntent | Callback method or model class | When applied to a method this annotation allows to define IDL intent in-place on the method serving as its callback.
+This annotation can also be applied to a model's class in which case it will just declare the intent without binding it and the callback method will need to use This method is ideal for simple intents and quick declaration right in the source code and has all the benefits of having IDL to be part of the source code.
+However, multi-line IDL declaration can be awkward to add and maintain depending on Scala language, i.e. multi-line string literal support.
 In such cases it is advisable to move IDL declarations into separate |

-@NCIntentRef | Callback method | This annotation allows to reference an intent defined elsewhere like an external JSON or YAML model definition, *.idl file, or other @NCIntent annotations.
+@NCIntentRef | Callback method | This annotation allows to reference an intent defined elsewhere like an external *.idl file, or other @NCIntent annotations.
 In real applications, this is a most common way to bound an externally defined intent to its callback method. |

-@NCIntentTerm | Callback method parameter | This annotation marks a formal callback method parameter to receive term's tokens when the intent to which this term belongs is selected as the best match. |
+@NCIntentTerm | Callback method parameter | This annotation marks a formal callback method parameter to receive term's entities when the intent to which this term belongs is selected as the best match. |

 Here's a couple of examples of intent declarations to illustrate the basics of intent declaration and usage.

-An intent from Light Switch Scala example:
+An intent from Light Switch example:

 NOTES: